MarketBullets®

 Base (non-annotated) Charts Courtesy of Genesis Trade Navigator.

-Comment as of Thursday June 26, 2025: PM
+Comment as of Sunday, Sep 7, 2025: PM

 On June 12-13, the Russian government forced the U.S. Dollar off of Russia’s large central trading exchange (MOEX), as the Yuan is now designated as the Central Bank of Russia’s “Benchmark” currency.
 Now anyone in Russia or dealing with Russia who wishes to use the USD for trade must use interbank markets instead of open exchange trades on the MOEX to price Rubles or Dollars, making it significantly more expensive and less transparent.
 The direct effect on the Dollar Index is not large.